hkd987/type-compiler/README.md

 }
 ```

+As you type, the IDE will suggest field names that match your validation patterns, such as `userEmail`, `primaryEmail`, or `userId`, making it easier to discover and use consistent field naming patterns across your codebase.

 ### Benefits

 - **Discoverability** - Easily discover which field names have special validation
 - **Consistency** - Helps maintain consistent naming patterns with validation rules
 - **Documentation** - Provides inline documentation of validation behavior
 - **Fewer Surprises** - Makes runtime validation behavior visible at development time
+- **Smart Suggestions** - Get context-aware field name suggestions based on validation patterns

 ### Supported Editors